bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 iCTF 2010 challege:

-Teams were presented with the message, "Obey the error messages and find the secret at http://10.15.3.1:8000.â€?
-Upon visiting the URL teams would see the title, "User Administrationâ€? [this video][] playing immediately, and a simple file upload submission form.
+Teams were presented with the message, "Obey the error messages and find the secret at http://10.15.3.1:8000."
+Upon visiting the URL teams would see the title, "User Administration" [this video][] playing immediately, and a simple file upload submission form.
 The video was mostly an annoying red herring, however, some of the keywords in the video happened to be valid user names that could be beneficial.
 The